 DSNY currently owns 21 dedicated CNG sanitation collection trucks (see Appendix 2).
-DSNY phased out its older fleet (2001-2003 vintage) of CNG collection trucks that were problematic.
-CNG-fueled trucks are longer than conventional sanitation vehicles, making it more difficult to access certain narrower streets because of their wider turning radius.
+DSNY is phasing out its older fleet (2001-2003 vintage) of CNG collection trucks that have been problematic.
+CNG-fueled trucks are longer than conventional sanitation vehicles, making it more difficult to access narrower streets because of their wider turning radius.
 In Calendar Year 2008, DSNY put into service 10 new CNG collection trucks from Crane Carrier Corporation equipped with the new generation of the Cummins ISL-gas CNG engines to replace 10 of the oldest CNG trucks in the fleet.
 In Calendar Year 2009, DSNY put into service one front-loading Crane Carrier Corporation CNG collection truck equipped with a Cummins ISL-gas CNG engine.
 Also in Calendar Year 2009, DSNY ordered 10 additional CNG trucks from Crane Carrier Corporation, which were delivered in November/December 2009.
-In order to address the repeated failed cold starts of the fleet of Crane Carrier CNG trucks, at DSNY's request Cummins made improvements to the engine calibration software.
-With the problem corrected, DSNY formally added the last 10 Crane Carrier CNG trucks to the fleet in the third quarter of Calendar Year 2010.
+In order to address the repeated failed cold starts of the fleet of Crane Carrier CNG trucks, Cummins made improvements to the engine calibration software.
+DSNY added the last 10 Crane Carrier CNG trucks to the fleet in the third quarter of Calendar Year 2010.
 The cold-weather operation of the newest CNG trucks with the Cummins ISL-Gas CNG engines so far has been satisfactory.